mighty-gerbils/gerbil/doc/reference/std/html/tal.md

 ```

-# `tal:omit-tag`: Remove an element leaving its contents
+# tal:omit-tag: Remove an element leaving its contents

 *Syntax*